SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/01-Stack-Last-In-First-Out-LIFO.md

 ## Hints
 - If the given number is 0, print 0
-- Else, while the number is greater than zero, divide it by 2 and push the reminder into the stack
+- Else, while the number is greater than zero, divide it by 2 and push the remаinder into the stack

 ```java
 while (decimal != 0) {